-- There is evidence that the firm's risk assessment informs the design of antimoney laundering controls.

-- The firm has identified good sources

-of information on money-laundering

-risks, such as FATF mutual evaluations

-and typology reports, NCA alerts, press

-reports, court judgements, reports by non governmental organisations and commercial

-due diligence providers.

-- Consideration of money-laundering risk associated with individual business relationships takes account of factors such as:

-- company structures;

-- political connections;

-- country risk;

-- the customer's or beneficial owner's reputation;

-- source of wealth;

-- source of funds;

-- expected account activity;

-- sector risk; and

-- involvement in public contracts.

-- The firm identifies where there is a risk that a relationship manager might become too close to customers to identify and take an objective view of the money-laundering risk.
+Examples of good practice Examples of poor practice There is evidence that the firm's risk An inappropriate risk classification assessment informs the design of antisystem makes it almost impossible for a money laundering controls. relationship to be classified as 'high risk'.
+The firm has identified good sources Higher-risk countries are allocated low-risk of information on money-laundering scores to avoid enhanced due diligence risks, such as FATF mutual evaluations measures. and typology reports, NCA alerts, press Relationship managers are able to reports, court judgements, reports by nonoverride customer risk scores without governmental organisations and commercial sufficient evidence to support their due diligence providers. decision.
+Consideration of money-laundering risk Risk assessments on money laundering associated with individual business are unduly influenced by the potential relationships takes account of factors such as: profitability of new or existing relationships. company structures; political connections; The firm cannot evidence why customers are rated as high, medium or low risk. country risk; A UK branch or subsidiary relies on group the customer's or beneficial owner's risk assessments without assessing their reputation; compliance with UK AML requirements. source of wealth; source of funds; expected account activity; sector risk; and involvement in public contracts.
+The firm identifies where there is a risk that a relationship manager might become too close to customers to identify and take an objective view of the money-laundering risk.
 It manages that risk effectively.